 - Students can contact the library staff at 406-447-4340 or firstname.lastname@example.org to reserve rooms.
 Please note study rooms cannot be reserved.

-- Classroom reservations for courses are made by Dayle Williams.
+- Classroom reservations for courses are made by the Registrar's Office.

-- If you want to host an Event in the Library, please refer to our Events Policy and complete our application form.
+- If you want to host an Event in the Library, please contact the library director.

 Communication Center (Room 122)